 It is one of the things that most writers fail to consider!
-Obviously everyone has expertise in specific domains.
-Choosing a topic on the field you are knowledgeable in will give an added advantage over other writers, and your content could easily attract numerous audiences.
+Obviously, everyone has expertise in specific domains.
+Choosing a topic on the field you are knowledgeable in will give you an added advantage over other writers, and your content could easily attract numerous audiences.

 Develop your reading habits to uncover different topics and present them in front of audiences.

 Start writing in a clear, precise, and simple way.
 Don’t try to show off your vocabulary skills which force most people to check the dictionary or other references.